algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 #### Processor Specifications
 - Custom-designed processor specifications, tailored to emulate common functionalities of old mobile phones.
-- The processor will not replicate any specific existing hardware but will be inspired by typical characteristics of old mobile phone processors.
+- The processor will not replicate any specific existing hardware but will be inspired by typical characteristics of old mobile phone processors. <!-- You're repeating yourself, careful. -> lines 47 and 57  "not limited to any specific existing hardware" // "will not replicate any specific existing hardware" -->

 #### Processor Capabilities
 - Include general capabilities like handling basic arithmetic operations, managing input/output operations, and interacting with other emulated components.